Understanding crawling user agents: your SEO guide to spiders

 Step 1: Check the robots.txt file

-First, you should examine the robots.txt file of the website you’re trying to crawl.
+Examine the robots.txt file of any website you’re trying to crawl.
+You’ll find this at domain.com/robots.txt.

-Look for entries that might be blocking your user agent.
+Look for entries that block your user agent:

 User-agent: YourCrawlerBot